Slow Factory Review: More Than Just Fashion

 Need to get some air

 Slightly over a minute into in the song, lyrics waxing poetic about the need for (clean?) water, you may notice some dancers in a river.
 But did you also notice the river is red?
 Industrial run-off from the fashion industry is a huge issue, and one would expect it to be especially so for the Sri Lankan (British-born) M.I.A.
-By featuring this issue in their video, the motive can only be one of two things –
+By featuring this issue in the video, the motive can only be one of two things –

 - They did it on purpose.
-In flagrant disregard for their contribution to the problem, they purposely put dancers in a river of effluent, effectively spitting in the faces of their own employees, their manufacturers’ employees, and the Earth as well.
+In flagrant disregard for their contribution to the problem, H&M purposely put dancers in a river of effluent, effectively spitting in the faces of their own employees, their manufacturers’ employees, and the Earth as well.

-- It’s an accident and they are unforgivably unaware of the powerful image they’ve created.
+- It’s an accident, and they are unforgivably unaware of the powerful image they’ve created.